Smart Recorder - Handling tickets dynamically in Smart IT

 When you select contact names, the contact names are automatically included in the contact fields of the ticket.
 Additionally, depending on the configuration, the names are either included in or excluded from the ticket title and description.
-For more information about this functionality, see Configuring Smart Recorder to exclude customer and contact names from ticket title and description.

 Start describing the issue by entering an issue type, term, or phrase, and the system searches for suggested resources.
 Use the keyword search symbols to identify assets and templates.

 The asset you identify with @assetName becomes the Affected Asset on an incident ticket.
 If you reference a service, the system searches for related services — cross-referenced with previously referenced people, locations, issues, or assets.

 (Optional) Select, preview, and use suggested resources such as, existing ticket templates, knowledge articles, similar tickets, and outages.

 On the universal client and iPads, suggested resources appear on the right side of the screen.
 On Android tablets, tap the expand icon () to show suggested resources.